 Where will I find black button spiders?

 Look for the black button spiders in fields or low in vegetation.
-It’s quite unlikely that you’ll find one inside your house, but happens from time to time.
+It’s unlikely that you’ll find one inside your house, but it happens now and then.

 Six-eyed sand spider (Hexophthalma)

-Identification: Looks like a crab, with the body approximately 15 millimetres in size.
+Identification: Looks like a crab, with a body approximately 15 millimetres in size.
 The spider has fine hairs that hold particles of sand.

 Where will I find six-eyed sand spiders?